 How to Spot Mt.
 Fuji From the Shinkansen

-TL;DR: Tokyo to Kyoto or Osaka sit on the right side, window seat E. Kyoto or Osaka to Tokyo sit on the left side, window seat A. The best view is just before and after Shin-Fuji Station on the Tokaido Shinkansen.
+> TL;DR: Book window seat E in ordinary cars, or seat D in the Green Car: both face Mt.
+Fuji in either direction.
+Heading west from Tokyo the mountain appears on the right; heading east to Tokyo, on the left.
+The best view is just before and after Shin-Fuji Station on the Tokaido Shinkansen.
 Always check our visibility forecast in the morning.

 Where you actually see Fuji